ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/run_a_vm.rst

 Introduction
 ============

-This section cover the power management of your virtual machine.
+This section covers the power management of your virtual machine.

 Power information
 =================